ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/clustering/replication/replication.markdown

 * Enabling [Revisions](../../../server/extensions/revisions).
   When documents that own revisions are replicated, their revisions will be replicated with them.

-     **Let's see how this helps replication consistency**.
+     {INFO: Let's see how the replication of revisions helps data consistency.}
-     Consider a scenario in which the replication includes two transmissions: **Tx1** and **Tx2**.
+     Consider a scenario in which two documents, `Users/1` and `Users/2`, are **created in the same transaction**, and then `Users/2` is **modified in a different transaction**.
-     **Tx1** is sent first, replicating `Users/1` and `Users/2`.
-     **Tx2** is sent second, replicating only `Users/2` that was modified again.

-     In this situation **Tx1** will replace only the target `Users/1`, since `Users/2` is considered to be in an ongoing modification.
-     As a result, the replication destination will be left in partial state until the arrival of **Tx2**.
+     * **How will `Users/1` and `Users/2` be replicated?**
+       When RavenDB creates replication batches, it includes in the batches documents by their Etag.
+       By this rule, `Users/1` and `Users/2`, that were created in the same transaction and therefore had the same Etag, should have shared a batch.
+       But in this case `Users/2` was modified after its creation. its Etag is now different than that of `Users/1`, and it may be replicated in a different batch.
+       If this happens, `Users/1` will be replicated to the destination without `Users/2` though they were created in the same transaction, causing a data inconsistency that will persist until the arrival of `Users/2`.

-     The scenario is different if the replicated documents include revisions.
+     * **The scenario will be different if revisions are enabled.**
-     **Tx1** will include and replicate its own revision of `Users2`, which will become the live document version on the destination and ensure replication consistency.
+       In this case the creation of `Users/1` and `Users/2` will also create revisions for them both.
+These revisions will continue to carry the Etag given to them at their creation, and will be replicated in the same batch.
+       When the batch arrives at the destination, data consistency will be kept:
+       `Users/1` will be stored, and so will the `Users/2` revision, that will become a live `Users/2` document.

+     {INFO/}